-- 3.38 Efficiency, inflation and risk are closely related.
+- 3.44 Efficiency, inflation and risk are closely related.
 It will be important for us to have a good understanding of how National Highways treats inflation and risk in its cost estimates.
 The company is funded in nominal terms.
 Therefore, once the RIS has been set, National Highways is at risk of inflation.
 The inflation assumption in National Highways' cost estimates could therefore be considered part of its wider risk allowances.
 As part of the Efficiency Review, we will review National Highways' inflation assumptions, including analysis of real price effects, and the evidence upon which these are based.
-We will compare their estimates against industry benchmarks to provide us with confidence that inflation allowances represent a practicable 'most likely' scenario. - 3.39 It is vital to our assessment that risk allowances both those within project budgets or expenditure lines, and those held centrally (within the company's Central Risk Reserve (CRR)) are presented in a transparent manner and that the confidence levels attached to risk allowances are clearly specified and evidenced and there is no double-counting. - 3.40 The government is free to determine the confidence level at which it chooses to set National Highways' funding.
-If funding is set at a high level of confidence substantially in excess of P(50)1 then, by definition, delivering the RIS3 investment plan within the available funding will be less challenging.
-If funding is set at a low level of confidence substantially less that P(50) then delivering the RIS3 investment plan will be more challenging and the government will be exposed to a greater degree of risk.
-In either case it will be important to ensure that access to risk allowances is appropriately and transparently governed.
-During 2021-22 we will commission a review into National Highways' use of the current CRR with a view to generating recommendations to provide assurance on future arrangements.
+We will compare their estimates against industry benchmarks to provide us with confidence that inflation allowances represent a practicable 'most likely' scenario. - 3.45 It is vital to our assessment that risk allowances both those within project budgets or expenditure lines, and those held centrally (within the company's Central Risk Reserve (CRR)) are presented in a transparent manner and that the confidence levels attached to risk allowances are clearly specified and evidenced and there is no double-counting.

+3.46 The government is free to determine the confidence level at which it chooses to set National Highways' funding.
+If funding is set at a high level of confidence - substantially in excess of P(50)1 - then, by definition, delivering the RIS3 investment plan within the available funding will be less challenging.
+If funding is set at a low level of confidence - substantially less that P(50) - then delivering the RIS3 investment plan will be more challenging and the government will be exposed to a greater degree of risk.
+In either case it will be important to ensure that access to risk allowances is appropriately and transparently governed..